TILOS-AI-Institute/HypergraphPartitioning/K_SpecPart/README.md

 | seed   | The random seed for K-SpecPart (Default 0)       |

 # K-SpecPart Runtime and cutsize comparison for K = 2 #
+hMETIS runtime and cutsizes reported are averaged over multiple (50) sampling of 20 hMETIS runs. hMETIS runtime and cutsizes are rounded off to one place of decimal.

 | Benchmark     | Vertices | Hyperedges | Avg hMETIS time (s) | K-SpecPart time (s) | Avg hMETIS cutsize | K-SpecPart cutsize |
 |---------------|----------|------------|-----------------|-------------------|----------------|------------------|
 | sparcT1_core  | 91976    | 92827      | 9.5            | 32.52             | 982.0           | 979             |